January 2019 lunar eclipse: Europe

-It took place in the constellation of Cancer, just west of the Beehive Cluster.

 Impact sighted

 Livestreams detected a flash of light while viewing the eclipse.
 It was "likely caused by the crash of a tiny, fast-moving meteoroid left behind by a comet."

 Originally thinking it was electronic noise from the camera, astronomers and citizen scientists shared the visual phenomenon with each other to identify it.

 When totality was just beginning at 4:41 UT, the tiny speck of light blinked south of a nearly 55-mile-wide crater in the western part of the moon.

 The location of the impact may be somewhere in the lunar highlands, south of Byrgius crater, according to Justin Cowart, a graduate student in geosciences at Stony Brook University in New York who first saw the flash of light.

-“A meteoroid about this size hits the moon about once a week or so,” said Cowart.
+"A meteoroid about this size hits the moon about once a week or so," said Cowart.

 This may be the first time that a collision, during a total lunar eclipse, was captured on video.

-“I have not heard of anyone seeing an impact like this during a lunar eclipse before,” said Sara Russell, a professor of planetary sciences at the Natural History Museum in London.
+"I have not heard of anyone seeing an impact like this during a lunar eclipse before," said Sara Russell, a professor of planetary sciences at the Natural History Museum in London.

 People posted their images and video of a flicker of light as news spread quickly on social media.

 Working overtime, co-director of the Moon Impacts Detection and Analysis System, MIDAS, an astrophysicist at the University of Huelva in Spain, Jose Maria Madiedo, set up eight telescopes to watch for any impacts during the eclipse.

-“Something inside of me told me that this time would be the time,” said Madiedo.
+"Something inside of me told me that this time would be the time," said Madiedo.

 A paper calculated a mass between 20 and 100 kilograms and diameter of 30 to 50 cm that may have caused a 7–15 meter crater located "inside a triangle with vertices in the Lagrange H, K and X craters".
 Other astronomers estimated a 10-15 meter crater from a 45 kg asteroid moving 61,000 km/h.

+Eclipse details

+Shown below is a table displaying details about this particular lunar eclipse.
+It describes various parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.